jdlph/Path4GMNS/README.md

 Zone information is crucial in conducting traffic assignment, evaluating accessibility and equity.
 When no zone information is provided along node.csv, Path4GMNS can automatically synthesize a total number of $d * d$ grids (rectangles) as zones given the dimension $d$.

 Activity nodes are randomly sampled for each zone according to a hardcoded sample rate $r$, where $r = max(10, N / 100)$ and $N$ is the total number of nodes in the network.
-The total demand, as an input argument, will be allocated to each zone proportionally with respect to the number of its activity nodes.
+The total demand, as an input argument, will be allocated to each zone proportionally with respect to the number of its activity nodes, as its synthesized production volume and also attraction volume.

 $$prod_i = attr_i = demand \times \frac{N_i^a}{N^a}$$

 Where, $prod_i$ is the production volume of zone $i$, $attr_i$ is the production volume of zone $j$, $demand$ is the total demand, $N^a$ is the total number of activity nodes, $N_i^a$ is the number of activity nodes in zone $i$.

-In other words, the allocated demand to each zone serves as its synthesized production volume and also attraction volume.
 Denote the minimum travel time from zone $i$ to zone $j$ under a specific mode as $mintt_{ij}$ and introduce the following definition on the set of connected zones from zone $i$, which is cut off by a predefined time budget $b$.

 $$ D(i) = \lbrace j: mintt_{ij}\leq b \rbrace $$